 All known and/or reported criminal activities undergo investigation and prosecution according to local, state, and federal law.
 All crime victims and witnesses are strongly encouraged to report incidents immediately to the Campus Safety and Security Office and the appropriate law enforcement agency will be notified.
 Prompt reporting will assure timely warning notices on-campus and timely disclosure of crime statistics.
-A "Complaint/Incident Reporting Form" is available on the institute's website at: https://www.marionmilitary.edu/skins/userfiles/files/Incident reporting form-%20MMI-%20Final-%20September%202014.pdf.
+An "Incident Reporting Form" is available on the institute's website at: https://marionmilitary.edu/incident-report-form/.